Web Summit to Slush: How Startup Events Ignite Capital and Culture

 Step 3 – AI-Powered Matchmaking & High-Intent Pods

-Real-time algorithms suggest meetings by stage, area, and strategy.
-Private pods and invitation-only pitch clinics ensure founders meet investors with authentic concern.
+Real-time algorithms recommend meetings by stage, sector, and strategy.
+Private pods and invitation-only pitch clinics ensure founders meet investors with genuine interest.

-Step 4 – Continuous Measurement & Lasting results Loop
+Step 4 – Continuous Measurement & Impact Loop

 Track capital raised, partnerships, and jobs created via surveys and dashboards over 12 months.
-Discoveries on funding follow-ons and pilot programs inform next year’s enhancements.
+Insights on funding follow-ons and pilot programs inform next year’s enhancements.

 In Singapore’s Switch, a 72-hour sprint with the U.S. National Science Foundation’s deep-tech collaboration toolkit and prototype showcase united startups and university labs to build ML-enabled sensors.